sublimetext-io/docs.sublimetext.io/docs/reference/package-control/channels_repositories.md

 which can be especially convenient for small teams needing to manage a set of shared, proprietary, tools.

-See the [client package usage documentation][usage] for more details.
+See the [client package usage documentation][usage] for more details, about the various ways to add (collections of) packages to a Package Control installation.

 [usage]: client-usage.html